 Explore our entire archive of early career case studies, where newly qualified engineers and technologists share their experiences on starting work full-time.

 Graduate software engineer Michelle Barnett talks about her first year working as an engineer.
-She tells her job hunting story, shares her experiences of settling in during the first few weeks and the ups and downs of the job including overcoming programming problems, working on fun team projects and getting approval of her work from senior management.
+She tells her job-hunting story, shares her experiences of settling in during the first few weeks and the ups and downs of the job.

-Work experience prepared her well for working life, but even so, Naomi Mitchison still felt a bit lost when she started her first full-time job.
-Thanks to support from her team she's settled in well as a hardware engineer at Thales e-Security.
-She enjoys the variety her role brings, taking every opportunity available to her to do something new, such as meeting suppliers, touring the manufacturing facilities or sitting in on interesting meetings.
+Work experience prepared her well, but Naomi Mitchison still felt a bit lost when she started her first full-time job.
+Thanks to support from her team she's settled in well and enjoys the variety her role brings.

 Working as a project engineer for Siemens in India, Ranamathan is currently in the third role of his professional career.
 His focus is on electrical automation and he is involved in everything from the tendering process through to design work on drawings, technical catalogues and manuals.
 Here he offers his advice on how young engineers can help themselves stand out and talks of his future career plans.

 Bushair Ahmed's first graduate job is working as an electrical engineer for engineering consultancy WorleyParsons in the United Arab Emirates.
 Here he explains how the first weeks were tough, as he proved himself professionally, and what surprised him about working life.
 He talks about how he's grown personally and professionally and the great opportunities young professional engineers have.